lucialayr/TidyTuesday/README.md

 ### About TidyTuesday

-TidyTuesday is a weekly data project aimed at the R ecosystem.
+TidyTuesday is a weekly data project created by the R community.
 Each week, a new dataset is released, and participants create visualizations to explore and communicate insights from the data.